VoidOne-App/VoidOne/README.md

 - Metadata normalization
 - Provider-aware launching

-The goal is a unified library — not another storefront.
+The objective is to provide one consistent library without turning VoidOne into another storefront.

 ---

 # 🖼️ Metadata Engine

-Future versions may introduce a richer metadata layer.

-Potential data:
+A future metadata engine may provide:

 - Cover artwork
 - Hero banners